 What is information literacy and AI literacy?

 Information literacy is a core component of the educational goals at SAU.
 Information literacy is a set of skills that professionals use to solve problems and is interwoven with the professional model of evidence-based practice: what we do in practice as professionals is based on high-quality research (Levesque, 2018).
 Professionals rely on these skills when they are unsure of the answers to problems and when they need to justify their actions.
 Information literacy and evidence-based practices are often called into action when professionals use and evaluate AI outputs.
-Information literacy encompasses AI literacy meaning that AI literacy is a special set of information literacy competencies.
-The Association for College and Research Libraries has AI literacy guidelines and recognize the importance of academic libraries roles in educating and providing resources to aid with AI use.
+Information literacy encompasses AI literacy, meaning that AI literacy is a special set of information literacy competencies.
+The Association for College and Research Libraries has established AI literacy guidelines and recognizes the importance of academic libraries’ roles in educating and providing resources to support the responsible use of AI.

 Disadvantages of AI Uses